cap-js/docs/guides/databases-hana.md

 ### Generated HDI Artifacts

-As we see from the log output `cds build` generates these deployment artefacts as expected by HDI, based on CDS models and .csv files provided in your projects:
+As we see from the log output `cds build` generates these deployment artifacts as expected by HDI, based on CDS models and .csv files provided in your projects:

 - `.hdbtable` files for entities
 - `.hdbview` files for view / projections